Fun & Tasty Things to Do in the Outer Banks, NC for the Whole Family

 TIP: Mobility-impaired Visitors: Call ahead 24-hours in advance and schedule an all-terrain-vehicle ride to the top of the dunes.

-There's Rum in them thar hills!
+There's Rum in Them Thar hills!

 It's a tasty nickname and oh so appropriate that the term "Kill Devil" refers to rum!
 With the emphasis on the first word - as in "Kill Devil" - it's not at all surprising that Native Americans gave it this name.
 Given the treacherous coastline along the Outer Banks, sailors were often left to hide their booty when their ships ran aground.
 Bottles of rum were often hidden in the dunes for a later retrieval, leading the area to become known as Kill Devil Hills.